zchumager/RM-Configurator/README.md

 **BROADLINK RM CONFIGURATOR**

+IT IS REALLY IMPORTANT EXECUTE PIP FREEZE ON TXT FILE TO DOWNLOAD DEPENDENCIES

+pip3 freeze -r requirements.txt

 Python CLI Tool for retrieving network information of any Broadlink device like RM2, RM3 and RM4 IR/RF Hub
 .
 At present, the following devices are currently supported: